dmkilday/TeamGPT/README.md

 Requirements:

-1. .NET SDK: If you ahven't already installed it, you will need to download and install the .NET SDK 7.0.
+1. .NET SDK: If you haven't already installed it, you will need to download and install the .NET SDK 7.0.
 This can be downloaded at https://dotnet.microsoft.com/en-us/download/dotnet/7.0.

 2. Extensions: If you are using VSCode, when you bring down the project and open you may be prompted to install the recommended extensions.
 These are found in ./vscode/extensions.json.
 Go ahead and install these if you are using VSCode.
-The extensions I have installed are (not sure if they are all required).
+The extensions I have installed are the following (not sure if they are all required).
 - .NET Runtime Install Tool Extension
 - C# Extension
 - C# Dev Kit Extension